Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 The third question that comes up most often in the German-speaking space: is there enough Cyberpunk content to sustain multiple years of set releases?
 Magic can always open new Planes.
 Star Wars and Gundam have massive content archives.
 Riftbound builds on League of Legends plus Arcane.
 What does Cyberpunk have beyond 2077?

 More than most people realize.
 The catalogue starts in 1988 with the first edition of the pen-and-paper RPG Cyberpunk 2013 (R. Talsorian Games, Mike Pondsmith).
 1990 brought Cyberpunk 2020, the defining second edition that established the Solo/Netrunner/Rockerboy roles and canonized Night City.
-2005 saw Cyberpunk V3.0 (mixed reception), and 2020 brought Cyberpunk RED (set between 2020 and 2077 in the timeline).
+2005 saw Cyberpunk V3.0 (mixed reception), and 2020 brought Cyberpunk RED (the „Time of the Red“, 2035–2049, with most sourcebooks set around 2045).

 Alongside that: the video game Cyberpunk 2077 (2020, major updates through version 2.2), the Phantom Liberty DLC (2023, Dogtown, the Songbird storyline), and the anime Edgerunners (2022, Studio Trigger, David/Rebecca/Lucy).
 And the announcements: Cyberpunk: Edgerunners 2 — July 2025 at Anime Expo Los Angeles, CDPR + Studio Trigger, 10 episodes, Netflix, new crew, expected release around 2027.
-Plus in pre-production: Cyberpunk 2 / Project Orion, CDPR North America (Boston hub, 135 developers as of October 2025), setting described as „less like Blade Runner, more like Chicago gone wrong“, an additional city alongside Night City.
+Plus in pre-production: Cyberpunk 2 (CDPR North America, Boston hub, 135 developers as of October 2025).
+Mike Pondsmith described the setting at Digital Dragons 2025 as „less like Blade Runner, more like Chicago gone wrong“ — an additional city alongside Night City.

 Add that up and you’re in the same league as Star Wars or Gundam.
 What’s notably absent from the spoilers so far though: Morgan Blackhand.
 Pondsmith’s archetypal Solo mercenary, participant in the legendary Arasaka Tower showdown against Adam Smasher, grey eminence of the Cyberpunk 2020 era.
 If WeirdCo is smart, Blackhand is the headline Legend of Set 2.
-Fans have been waiting a quarter century for an answer on whether he survived that showdown.
-A TCG set would be the chance to finally answer — or to sidestep diplomatically.
+Pondsmith has confirmed in interviews that Blackhand is alive in the 2077 era („busy with important work“).
+What’s open is only the narrative resolution — where is he, what’s he doing, and why is he absent from CDPR’s 2077 material.
+A TCG set would be the chance to finally land the answer.

 The content longevity argument holds unambiguously for the first three to four sets.
 Whether it holds beyond that depends on how WeirdCo cooperates with R. Talsorian Games — the TTRPG series licensor — and with CDPR.
 Officially the TCG license runs through CDPR; R. Talsorian doesn’t appear explicitly in press releases.
 The assumption is that CDPR’s master license covers the TTRPG content.
 If that’s right, the entire Pondsmith catalogue is available — from the earliest Hardwired sourcebook characters to the current Interface Red line.